-The trails are very easy to follow however, but slightly difficult to locate, bring a road map with you for better trail locations.
+The trails are very easy to follow, but slightly difficult to locate, bring a road map with you for better trail locations.
 You should always be careful around rapids and waterfalls, no matter the season.
 In winter the conditions can be even more hazardous with ice and snow lining the edge.

 From the intersection of Route 3 and Route 30 in the Village of Tupper Lake follow Route 3 toward Cranberry Lake.
 Follow Route 3 for 27 miles through Cranberry Lake to Tooley Pond Road.
 Turn down Tooley Pond Road and continue for 13.8 miles to the small trailhead on the left.
 Look for do not litter sign on a tree.